-Prior to the spin-off, we and Archrock will enter into a tax matters agreement that will govern our respective rights, responsibilities, and obligations with respect to tax liabilities and benefits, tax attributes, the preparation and filing of tax returns, the control of audits and other tax proceedings, and certain other matters regarding taxes.
+Prior to the spin-off, we and Exterran Holdings will enter into a tax matters agreement that will govern our respective rights, responsibilities, and obligations with respect to tax liabilities and benefits, tax attributes, the preparation and filing of tax returns, the control of audits and other tax proceedings, and certain other matters regarding taxes.

 Our obligations under the tax matters agreement are not limited in amount or subject to any cap.
-Further, even if we are not responsible for tax liabilities of Archrock and its subsidiaries under the tax matters agreement, we nonetheless could be liable under applicable tax law for such liabilities if Archrock were to fail to pay them.
+Further, even if we are not responsible for tax liabilities of Exterran Holdings and its subsidiaries under the tax matters agreement, we nonetheless could be liable under applicable tax law for such liabilities if Exterran Holdings were to fail to pay them.
 If we are required to pay any liabilities under the circumstances set forth in the tax matters agreement or pursuant to applicable tax law, the amounts may be significant.

-The tax matters agreement also will require us and Archrock to comply with the representations made to legal counsel in connection with the Tax Opinion, and will contain restrictions on our ability (and the ability of any member of our group) to take, or fail to take, actions that could cause the spin-off to fail to qualify as a tax-free reorganization for U.S. federal income tax purposes, including entering into any transaction or series of transactions as a result of which any person or group of persons would acquire or have the right to acquire from us or holders of our stock amounts of our stock greater than certain threshold amounts, or issuing our stock in an offering in amounts greater than certain threshold amounts.
+The tax matters agreement also will require us and Exterran Holdings to comply with the representations made to legal counsel in connection with the Tax Opinion, and will contain restrictions on our ability (and the ability of any member of our group) to take actions that could cause the spin-off to fail to qualify as a tax-free reorganization for U.S. federal income tax purposes, including entering into any transaction or series of transactions as a result of which any person or group of persons would acquire or have the right to acquire from us or holders of our stock amounts of our stock greater than certain threshold amounts, or issuing our stock in an offering in amounts greater than certain threshold amounts.
 Certain of these restrictions will apply for the two-year period after the distribution, unless we obtain a private letter ruling from the IRS or a written opinion of a nationally recognized law firm that such action will not cause the distribution or certain related transactions to fail to qualify as tax-free transactions for U.S. federal income tax purposes.
 Notwithstanding receipt of such ruling or opinion, in the event that such action causes the distribution or certain related transactions to fail to qualify as a tax-free transaction for U.S. federal income tax purposes, we could be responsible for taxes arising therefrom.

-Under the tax matters agreement and subject to certain exceptions, we generally will be liable for, and will indemnify Archrock against, taxes attributable to our business, and Archrock generally will be liable for, and will indemnify us against, all taxes attributable to its business.
-We generally will be liable for, and will indemnify Archrock against, 50% of certain taxes that are not clearly attributable to our business or Archrock's business.
+Under the tax matters agreement and subject to certain exceptions, we generally will be liable for, and will indemnify Exterran Holdings against, taxes attributable to our business, and Exterran Holdings generally will be liable for, and will indemnify us against, all taxes attributable to its business.